JoeACars/propositional_logic_prover/README.md

     ⊢ p ∨ ¬p       (LEM)
     ⊢ ¬(p ∧ ¬p)    (LNC)

 These validity-statements roughly say that LEM and LNC are *always true*, no matter what.
-We don't need to assume any premises to know that either p is true or p is false, or that p isn't both true and false.
+We don't need to assume any premises to know that either <code>p</code> is true or <code>p</code> is false, or that <code>p</code> isn't both true and false.

 ### Sets of conclusions